Is all the information in the poster essential to your message?

 Be sure to include some white space.
 Too much content can actually make it difficult for viewers to read the poster.

 This is one feature that people often don't think about.
 The way you organize the content on your poster has a big impact on how easily viewers will be able to understand it.
 In general, you want your content to move from left → right and top → bottom.
 This is the way we learn to read, so the eye naturally follows this same trajectory when viewing a poster.
 This means you'll want to have introductory information at the top or left side of your side, and your concluding information at the bottom or right side.

 Remember, if you're presenting to an international audience, you might have to think more about how to organize your poster!
 Some languages don't read left → right, so those viewers might not ingest the information in the same way as a native English speaker.

 Use the same fonts throughout the poster.
 Use similar dimensions for illustrations and photographs.
 Use similar color and design elements throughout the poster.

 Use color judiciously to add to the visual appeal of your poster.
-Consider using one or two accent colors (such as for shadows or or thin lines separating columns) or using a pale background color.
-But too intense or too many colors can be distracting and annoying.
-Use either black or dark-colored text.
+Consider using one or two accent colors (such as for shadows or or thin lines separating columns) or using a pale, solid background color.
+If you're using any images, charts, or other graphics, try picking accent colors that are already included in your graphics.

-Divide the poster into parts with major headings for each part, and where appropriate, minor headings within the major sections.
-Make heading for each level distinct and consistent, so that the viewer can easily see the structure of the content.
+Divide the poster into parts with major headings for each section.
+Make heading for each level distinct and consistent so that the viewer can easily see the structure of the content.
 You may also choose to add color to a level to set it apart.
 For example: